npbywater/datastore-rest/README.md

 # R package datastore.rest

-Provides a set of functions to interact with NPS IRMA/DataStore REST services.
-See https://irmaservices.nps.gov/ for more information on IRMA REST services.
+Provides a set of functions to interact with the NPS IRMA/DataStore REST services.
+See https://irmaservices.nps.gov/ for more information about IRMA REST services.

 # Installation